LevelDreadnought/kyber-tools/README.md

 # Kyber Dedicated Server Tools

-A collection of linux command line tools written in Go to assist in the creation and administration of Kyber dedicated servers via the official Kyber Docker container.
+A collection of linux command line tools written in Go to assist in the creation and administration of Kyber dedicated servers with the official Kyber Docker container.

 ## CLI Tools